 Your feet and ankles are made up of a complex system of tendons that hold your muscles to your bones.
 In this connective role, your tendons undergo a fair amount of wear and tear, which can lead to a painful inflammation called tendonitis.
 The team at Sports Arena Podiatry Group understands the vast network of connective tissue and helps their patients in San Diego, Coronado, and Chula Vista, California, successfully combat this uncomfortable condition.
-For more information, call either office or use the online scheduling tool to book an appointment.
+For more information, call either office to book an appointment.

 Your bones provide the majority of the support in your feet, but the tendons, muscles, and ligaments are what keeps them together, allowing your bones to function and move.
 Your tendons are bands of tissue that connect your muscles to your bones, while your ligaments attach bone to bone.